NickTech03/osticket-prereqs/README.md

 - Open a new file explorer.
 - Go to the `Windows (C:)` drive.
-- Double click `inetpub` file.
+- Double click: `inetpub` file.
-- Double click `wwwroot`, this is the folder were the `upload` folder will be moved too.
+- Double click: `wwwroot`, this is the folder were the `upload` folder will be moved too.

 Now, we're going to drag the `upload` folder to the `wwwroot` folder.